 If you have a particular interest in a specific aspect of the project, please join that team’s discussions and contribute to their decisions.
 Examples include teams focused on Ubuntu laptop usage, the Ubuntu desktop look and feel, Ubuntu for servers, release management and the installer.
 If you would like to set up a new team, please gather some like-minded people and propose ideas for consideration by the Ubuntu Community Council.

-LoCo teams are a great way to gather free software lovers together for beer, open discussion, talks, marketing events, install-fests and to recognise the achievements of local free software contributors.
-We provide server hosting space for LoCo websites, wikis, mailing lists and other resources.
-LoCo members visit conferences to speak, hand out CDs, teach, debate and represent both Ubuntu and the free software movement.
+Local Community teams are a great way to gather free software lovers together for beer, open discussion, talks, marketing events and to recognise the achievements of local free software contributors.
+LoCo teams are provided with spaces for discussion, collaboration and event planning on the Ubuntu Discourse.